 I am not sure how many music teachers would consider teaching treble clef note names as some of their favorite elementary music lessons, but I do!
 There are so many FUN ways to learn and practice.
 These PowerPoint Games are perfect for Microsoft Schools.

-Note: For the interactive features to be used, these MUST be used in PowerPoint.
+Note: Due to the interactive features, these MUST be used in PowerPoint.

-One of the great things about Boom Cards is that you can try out the first four cards of any set FREE so you really know what you are getting.
+One of the great things about Boom Cards is that you can play the first four cards of any set FREE so you really know if that set is what your students need.

-If you are new to Boom Cards, check out this blog post to learn more.
+If you are new to Boom Cards, check out this blog post with a short video tutorial to learn more.
 Getting started is NOT hard, I promise.
 But, there are a few tips that you will want to know.

-More Ways to Teach Treble Clef Notes Names
+More FUN Ways to Teach Treble Clef Notes Names

 Interative Rhythm Flashcards

-Check out this post for 10 Ways to Use Interactive Rhythm Pattern Flashcards for ways to integrate them seamlessly into your lessons.
+Do you need engaging ideas for using interactive rhythm cards?
+Check out this post for 10 Ways to Use Interactive Rhythm Pattern Flashcards for FUN ideas to integrate seamlessly into your lessons.

 It’s SQUIRREL APPRECIATION Month!